Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be transported past the external memory interface within a second.
-It's calculated by multiplying the card's bus width by its memory clock speed.
-If the card has DDR RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be transferred over the external memory interface in one second.
+It is worked out by multiplying the card's bus width by its memory clock speed.
+In the case of DDR type RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This figure is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly write to its local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly record to its local memory in one second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices